GuillermoCoding/share-now/README.md

 ### ShareNow CLI

-Instantly share any local file straight from your terminal 🚀
+Peer-to-peer file sharing straight from your terminal 🚀

 #### Prerequisite